twilio-professional-services/flex-project-template/docs/docs/feature-library/admin-ui.md

 When running Flex UI locally, the configuration in `public/appConfig.js` overrides any global settings.
 As such, the settings in admin-ui may not reflect the actual locally running configuration, unless the overrides in `public/appConfig.js` are removed.

-For this reason, the admin panel is automatically disabled locally.
+For this reason, the admin panel is automatically disabled locally using appConfig settings to avoid any confusion.

 :::